Arbitrary state preparation in quantum harmonic oscillators using neural networks: Results

 \subsection{Number of pulses}

 One of the most common aspects in the literature on pulse composition is that increasing the number of pulses in the sequence improves the quality of the preparation \cite{PhysRevA.100.023410,PhysRevA.109.022441}.
-To evaluate this result in our model, three models were trained for each value of the number of pulses (2–9) and $n$ (2–3).
-The difference between the three models lies in the fact that they were trained with different datasets derived from distinct random seeds.
-For each model, the average infidelity is calculated over 1000 target states prepared using the model.
-These results are shown in \cref{fig:infidelity_vs_npulses}.
-The points correspond to the average infidelity value of the three models, and we include a 75\% confidence interval.
-It is clear that increasing the number of pulses significantly improves the fidelity with which qubit and qutrit states can be prepared.
-For the case of qubit states, an optimal point is observed when using seven pulses in the sequence.
-At these seven pulses, average fidelities exceeding $99.9\%$ are achieved.
+To evaluate this effect, we trained a separate model for each number of pulses ($N=2$--$14$) and qudit dimension ($n=2$--$4$).
+For each setting, we sampled 1000 target states from the Haar measure and computed the average infidelity of the prepared states.
+The results are shown in \cref{fig:infidelity_vs_npulses}.